Does Nicotine Keep You Awake?

 • Strong cravings for more nicotine

-These symptoms can emerge just a few hours after your last cigar and can be intense enough to wake you up in the middle of the night.
+Research demonstrates that these symptoms can emerge just a few hours after your last cigar and can be intense enough to wake you up in the middle of the night8.
 Many smokers find themselves caught in a vicious cycle: they smoke to relieve stress and withdrawal, but the nicotine ultimately undermines their ability to get restful sleep, leading to more stress and more smoking.

 Altered Sleep Architecture

 Even if you do manage to fall asleep, nicotine can still affect the quality and structure of your sleep.
-Research has shown that nicotine use can lead to:
+Polysomnographic studies have shown that nicotine use can lead to9,10:

 • Reduced time in deep, slow-wave sleep (the most restorative stages)